 “After we put that in place, the school improvement plan, that’s when we really started getting to the backlog (and) also introduced a new application for renewal for cyber charter schools so that we can have a standard application that gets to the heart of the data we want to consider,” Reigelman said.

 In 2019, PDE has renewed three of what they said were the “higher-performing” cyber charter schools.*

 “While there was a backlog, we are sifting through it,” Reigelman said.
 “If it’s a cyber charter school that’s performing better, then we’re taking care of those.
 With others, we examine the options related to the individual school’s performance and assess if the school is up to standard for our students.”

 She also added that PDE is working with cyber charter schools found to have poor performance statistics to potentially surrender their charter.

-Cyber charter schools that have been renewed in 2019:*
+Cyber charter schools renewed by the end of 2019:

 - 21st Century Cyber Charter School

 - Pennsylvania Virtual Charter School

 Learn more in this link about charter school renewal and termination: PA renewal and termination policy for charter schools